microsoft/MixedReality-WebRTC/README.md

 <h2><b><span style="color:red">Caution</span></b></h2>

-<span style="color:red">**We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.**</span>
+<span style="color:red">**WebRTC has been deprecated.
+We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.**</span>

 If you want to continue updating it, you must fork and maintain your own branch.